sahithyandev/s3/src/content/docs/database-systems/12-application-development.md

   - **Security** - Reduces the risk of SQL injection attacks.
   - **Performance** - Implement caching to improve application performance.

-:::note[Special-ORM's]
+:::note[]
 **Hibernate ORM**: Java ORM framework that simplifies database interactions.
 Offers features like caching and automatic schema generation.
 **Microsoft's Entity Data Model**: Uses a special query language called Entity SQL, which simplifies querying by working directly with the entity model instead of raw database tables.
 :::

 ## Web Services

 Software systems that allow different applications to communicate and exchange data over the internet using standardized protocols like HTTP or HTTPS.

 Use formats like XML or JSON to send and receive information, allowing programs written in different languages on different platforms to work together seamlessly.